(Picture taken by Annie MacHale of some warp float bands I made for a guild presentation)

 Instructions for setting up a warp for horizontal bars are on this page.

 The following step-by-step photos show how to weave the first two sets of warp floats to form a simple triangle.
+Scroll to the end of this post to see instructional video clips of the process.

 This warp has 16 warp revolutions (32 ends) and, therefore, 8 pairs of warps with which to form the designs.